-Behaviour Support Plan - a formal contract between parents, student and the Head of School, outlying achievable behavioural goals.
+Behaviour Support Plan - a formal contract between parents, student and the Head of Student Growth/Head of School, outlying achievable behavioural goals.
 This can be put in place for continuous high level behaviour, when the usual response to inappropriate behavioural choices is not supporting a positive change.
 Counsellors and Chaplains may be involved to provide additional support.